syncfusion-content/javascript-docs/js/Diagram/Port.md

 The following code illustrates how to create a port and add it to nodes port array.

 {% highlight js %}
-//create a port and it to node’s ports array. var node = {
+//create a port and it to node's ports array. var node = {
    ports: [{
       name: "port1",